wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 A dressing can eat up large amounts and an assortment of different greens, no matter their age, and gives you something fresh and beautiful to put on salads, rice bowls, sandwiches, and more.

-Here we have roasted vegetables with a greek goddess dressing made with old spinach and herbs with grated lemon zest.
+Here we have roasted vegetables with a greek goddess dressing made with old spinach, cilantro, mint, and dill, garnished with grated lemon zest.

 <img height="400px" src="/blog/images/climatarian/veg.png" />